noatil/noatil/README.md

 ## Hello world 👋

 Welcome to my profile. 🐈\
-I'm a student 📚 @HAMK.
+I'm a first year ICT engineer student 📚 @HAMK.

 <!--
 **noatil/noatil** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.